RAMPAGE: RAndomized Mid-Point for debiAsed Gradient Extrapolation: Introduction

-To demonstrate the effectiveness of the proposed unbiased methods and the detrimental bias of \eqref{eq:eg}, in Section \ref{sec:exp}, we consider a conservative case (corresponding to nonconvex optimization) and two non-conservative cases (corresponding to min-max games motivated by infinite-width GANs) and show the results in Figure \ref{fig:main}.
-For each case, we run two instance of \eqref{eq:eg} with slightly different stepsizes chosen at the edge of instability, one lead to convergence and the other leading to divergence due to the discretization bias we discussed.
-We use the latter, instable stepsize for the proposed methods as well.
-As the figure demonstrates, \eqref{eq:eg} diverges due to its bias while \eqref{eq:rampage+} enjoys fast convergence, corroborating its smooth and unbiased nature.
-Furthermore, \eqref{eq:rampage+} by using antithetic sampling enjoys a significantly lower variance as we explained.
-We also note that in all cases \eqref{eq:rampage+} still converges when using larger stepsize than what reported in the plots.
-Therefore, \eqref{eq:rampage+} could lead to further stabilization for problems with highly irregular and nonlinear vector fields.
+To demonstrate the effectiveness of the proposed unbiased method in terms of its stability, our numerical results in Appendix \ref{sec:exp} consider a conservative case (corresponding to nonconvex optimization; see Appendix \ref{sec:exp-1}) and two non-conservative cases (corresponding to min-max games motivated by infinite-width GANs; see Appendices \ref{sec:exp-2} and \ref{sec:exp-3}), with results shown in Fig. \ref{fig:main}.
+For each case, we run two instances of \eqref{eq:eg} with slightly different stepsizes chosen at the edge of instability, one leads to convergence and the other leads to divergence due to the discretization bias we discussed.
+We use the latter, unstable stepsize for the proposed method as well.
+As the figure demonstrates, \eqref{eq:eg} becomes unstable at the larger stepsize, consistent with the discretization-bias mechanism discussed above, while \eqref{eq:rampage+} enjoys fast convergence, consistent with its unbiased path-averaging interpretation.
+Furthermore, \eqref{eq:rampage+} by using antithetic sampling enjoys a significantly low variance, as we explained.
+We also note that in all cases \eqref{eq:rampage+} still converges when using a larger stepsize than \eqref{eq:eg} (around 6\%-26\% larger).
+Therefore, \eqref{eq:rampage+} could lead to further stabilization for problems with nonlinear fields.

+Additionally, Fig. \ref{fig:main} (e) and (f) correspond to standard logistic regression tasks on the Breast Cancer Wisconsin dataset~\cite{breast_cancer_wisconsin_diagnostic_17} under KL-regularized distributionally robust optimization and adversarial training formulations, respectively, both of which are inherently instances of minmax games (see Appendices \ref{sec:exp-4} and \ref{sec:exp-5} for detail).
+As the figure show, \eqref{eq:rampage+} can tolerate larger stepsizes and converge faster than \eqref{eq:eg} as a result, corroborating the stabilizing nature of the proposed stochastic approximation with variance reduced antithetic sampling.